SystemsApproach/ops/provision.rst

     NetBox rendering of rack configuration.

-It is also possible to generate other useful specifications for the POD, helping the technician confirm the recorded logical specification matches the actual physical representation.
+It is also possible to generate other useful specifications for the deployment, helping the technician confirm the recorded logical specification matches the actual physical representation.
 For example, :numref:`Figure %s <fig-cable_list>` shows the set of cables and how they connect the set hardware in our example deployment.